nivevj/nivevj/README.md

 ## A Student/Learner

 - 🔭 Up here to feed my brain
-- 🌱 Currently learning HTML, CSS, JS, PHP, SQL ands some
+- 🌱 Currently learning HTML, CSS, JS, PHP, SQL and much more
 - 🌈 Besides all I'm good at drawing and portrait